Flying saucers and the bloodcurdling three men

 In early September 1953—in what would have been the October issue of Space Review—Bender planned to announce the solution of the flying saucers mystery, but before he could do so was visited by three mysterious Men-in-Black (MIBs) who spooked him into silence.
 Bender delivered the following portentous message in Space Review for his fellow IFSB members to ponder:

 “The mystery of the flying saucers is no longer a mystery.
 The source is already known, but any information about this is being withheld by orders from a higher source.
 We would like to print the full story in Space Review, but because of the nature of the information we are sorry that we have been advised in the negative.
-We advise those engaged in saucer work to please be very cautious.”
+We advise those engaged in flying saucers work to please be very cautious.”

 Bender ceased publication of Space Review, closed down IFSB, and retired from ufology.
 He later revealed to close associates that the solution to the “mystery” was that the U.S.A. would soon fall victim to a massive flying saucers attack!
-However, this attack was not interplanetary, but actually originated from the Earth’s polar regions.
-Due to this dangerous knowledge, Bender was ostensibly hushed up, one of the very first victims of the legendary “Silencers” who have haunted UFO lore ever since.
+However, this flying saucers attack was not interplanetary, but actually originated from the Earth’s polar regions.
+Due to this dangerous flying saucers knowledge, Bender was ostensibly hushed up, one of the very first victims of the legendary “Silencers” who have haunted UFO lore ever since.
 Others have speculated that Bender cooked up the whole caper as a convenient excuse to exit ufology, as the pressures of overseeing IFSB had become too much, perhaps even leading to a psychological meltdown.

 In Flying Saucers and the Three Men (1963), Bender recounted his visit by the three mysterious men, whom he says whisked him away to planet Kazik.
 It was there that he was taken to a room where three exceptionally attractive women “dressed in tight white uniforms” removed his clothing and, as Bender recalled: